-- 12.3.2 Platoon to Platoon: When an employee is transferred from one platoon to another platoon, there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon and the first shift assigned on the new platoon.
-During this forty-eight (48) hours off the employee is not eligible for overtime. - 12.3.3 Platoon to Administrative Assignment: When an employee is transferred from a platoon schedule to an Administrative Assignment (non-platoon schedule), there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon schedule and the first day assigned on the new Administrative Assignment.
-During this forty-eight (48) hours off the employee is not eligible for overtime.
-Upon transfer to an Administrative Assignment, the additional pay for such assignment will be retroactive to the beginning of the pay period.
-For example, if the transfer occurred on the sixth (6th) of the month, the employee would be entitled to the additional pay from the first (1st). - 12.3.4 Administrative Assignment to Platoon: When an employee is transferred from an Administrative Assignment to a platoon schedule, there will be a minimum of forty-eight (48) hours off between the last day assigned on the old Administrative Assignment and the first shift assigned on the new platoon.
-During this forty-eight (48) hours off the employee is not eligible for overtime.
-Upon transfer from an Administrative Assignment, the additional pay for such assignment will be continued until the end of the pay period.
-For example, if the transfer occurred on the sixth (6th) of the month, the employee would be entitled to the additional pay until the fifteenth (15th).
+- Platoon to Platoon: When an employee is transferred from one platoon to another platoon, there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon and the first shift worked on the new platoon.
+During this forty-eight (48) hours off the employee is not eligible for BCEX. - Platoon to Administrative Assignment: When an employee is transferred from a platoon schedule to an Administrative Assignment (non-platoon schedule), there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon schedule and the first day worked on the new Administrative Assignment.
+During this forty-eight (48) hours off the employee is not eligible for BCEX. - Administrative Assignment to Platoon: When an employee is transferred from an Administrative Assignment to a platoon schedule, there will be a minimum of forty-eight (48) hours off between the last day assigned on the old Administrative Assignment and the first shift worked on the new platoon.
+During this forty-eight (48) hours off the employee is not eligible for BCEX.